firebolt-db/godocs/docs/_includes/sql_examples/sin_executable.md

-The following query calculates the sine of 1.57 radians, which is approximately pi/2:
+The following query calculates the sin of pi, which is 0:

 {% include query-window.html sql_file="sql_examples/sin_example_0.sql" %}

+The following query calculates the sin of 0, which is 0:

+{% include query-window.html sql_file="sql_examples/sin_example_1.sql" %}